Pages

 I exited the Pedestrian Subway and saw a restaurant with several-layered cakes in the window with lots of frosting.

-“I am eating there,” I said to myself after dealing tiny dessert portions in Paris.
+“I am eating there,” I said to myself after dealing with tiny dessert portions in Paris.

 By Ruth Paget, author of Eating Soup with Chopsticks and Marrying France